“Why Don’t They Change?!” Because They Aren’t (Yet) Able To

 And it shows how everything is currently conspiring to keep them in Q1.

-But, as we’ll see next time, it also shows us what’s needed to break out of this current paradigm, and how to start doing so.
+But, as we’ll see next time, this model also shows us what’s needed to break out of this current paradigm, and what that means, both conceptually, and – crucially – practically.